 (e) An association which has changed the place of business of a branch shall discontinue operation of the branch at the previous location immediately upon commencing operation of the branch at the new location.

-(f) In the event a place of business becomes unavailable an association with the prior written approval of the department may temporarily or permanently change its place of business to another place within the same county.
+(f) In the event a place of business becomes unavailable an association with the prior written approval of the department may temporarily or permanently change its place of business to another place in close proximity thereto.]